dpzhang/Project_ALDA/README.md

 email address in the "Email Address Option" below the table.

 * Finally, click the "Get Notification" button.
+    + **Warning**: our interface would generate a "Timeout Exception" warning message under poor internet environments.
+We suggest to shut down the current AldaCourse server and re-launch AldaCourse.

 * Congratualations, now you will be one of the first persons to receive an email of notification knowing when that popular course will have an empty seat.